 In combination with oestrogen therapy most people will also wish for testosterone to be reduced.
 Antiandrogens (in the UK, normally GnRH agonists) are the most common approach for testosterone suppression 5, though some endocrinologists may use high doses of oestrogen for testosterone suppression instead where possible 6.
 If this is performed, the side effects of testosterone reduction can include genital shrinkage and temporary or permanent infertility.

 For oestrogen therapy to begin, it is required that any other significant medical or mental health issues are “reasonably well controlled” 7.
 This means that a medical professional is currently helping or has helped you manage the condition.

 Costs and funding

 If you are using private gender services, the service will normally ask your GP to write you NHS prescriptions.
 Your GP may or may not agree to do this - it is up to them.
-If your GP agrees, the cost of your medication is funded by the NHS.
+NHS England have published guidance for GPs to help them make this decision, which you may wish to give to your GP.
+If your GP agrees to prescribe, the cost of your medication is the same as any other NHS prescription.
 If your GP does not, the private service can write you private prescriptions, which you will have to pay the full cost of.

 - 1 Seal, Leighton J (2017) “Hormone Treatment for Transgender Adults,” in Bouman, W. P. and Arcelus, J. (eds.), The Transgender Handbook: A Guide for Transgender People, Their Families and Professionals, Nova Science Publishers Inc, pp. 227–249.